 Laws of Fairness

 1 If there is a controversy between men, and they come to judgment and the judges judge them, then they shall justify the righteous and condemn the wicked.
-2 It shall be, if the wicked man is worthy to be beaten, that the judge shall cause him to lie down and to be beaten before his face, according to his wickedness, by number.
-3 He may sentence him to no more than 40 stripes.
-He shall not give more, lest if he should give more and beat him more than that many stripes, then your brother will be degraded in your sight.
+2 It shall be, if the wicked man is worthy to be beaten, that the judge shall cause him to lie down and to be flogged before his face, according to his wickedness, by number.
+3 He may sentence him to no more than 40 lashes.
+He shall not give more, lest if he should give more and flog him more than that many lashes, then your brother will be degraded in your sight.

-4 You shall not muzzle the ox when he treads out the grain.
+4 You shall not muzzle the ox while he treads the grain.

 Widowhood and Marriage

 5 If brothers dwell together, and one of them dies and has no son, the wife of the dead shall not be married outside to a stranger.
 Her husband’s brother shall go in to her and take her as his wife and perform the duty of a husband’s brother to her.
 6 It shall be that the firstborn whom she bears shall succeed in the name of his brother who is dead, that his name not be blotted out of Israel.

 7 If the man does not want to take his brother’s wife, then his brother’s wife shall go up to the gate to the elders and say, “My husband’s brother refuses to raise up to his brother a name in Israel.
 He will not perform the duty of a husband’s brother to me.”
 8 Then the elders of his city shall call him and speak to him.
 If he stands and says, “I don’t want to take her,” 9 then his brother’s wife shall come to him in the presence of the elders and loose his sandal from off his foot and spit in his face.
 She shall answer and say, “So shall it be done to the man who does not build up his brother’s house.”
 10 His name shall be called in Israel, “The house of him who had his sandal removed.”